About Lab Grown Diamonds

 How Are Lab Grown Diamonds Made?

-Each diamond is grown by placing a diamond ‘seed’ into a chamber of heat and pressure.
+Each laboratory-created diamond is grown by placing a diamond ‘seed’ into a chamber of heat and pressure.
 This chamber mimics the natural growing process.
-Crystallization occurs allowing the diamond to mature within six to ten weeks.
+Crystallization occurs allowing the lab-grown diamond to mature within six to ten weeks.
 It is then cut, polished and graded by the same world-renowned labs that certify earth-mined diamonds.
 The two following techniques are most commonly used by laboratories:

 Chemical Vapor Deposition (CVD)